Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens

 What are Spittlebugs?

 Spittlebugs (Cercopidae spp) are tiny insects related to aphids.
 They are rarely seen because of their miniscule ¼ inch size and tan, brown or black coloring.
 Some species have stripes.
 They are also known as froghoppers because their faces look a lot like frogs.
 The insects have wings but usually hop.
 They can hop up to 100 times their own length.

-They are considered a pest in the garden because they pierce the stems of your plants and suck out the sap.
+They are considered a pest in the garden because they feed by piercing the stems of your plants and sucking out the sap.
 Mild infestations of spittlebugs are not harmful to the plants because of the small amounts of sap that they consume.
 Larger infestations, with larger amounts of sap consumed, can result in stunted growth, wilted yellowed leaves, reduced yield and stunted fruit.

 Spittlebugs lay their eggs in the late summer on plant stems near the top of the soil.
 The eggs overwinter and hatch in the early spring.
 The resulting nymphs are smaller than the adults and are a pale yellow-green color.
 The nymphs themselves are difficult to see because they cover themselves with spittle while they are feeding and molting into adults.
 You know they are there because you can see the white frothy patches where they are hiding on your plants.